 But back home again I found that CHR\$ had no power.
 I called again.
-In a trembling voice I promised that I would bring it all back, Apple, Disk II, card, printer, software, and manuals and toss the whole #\%%\$# mess right through the storefront glass unless I got instant gratification.
+In a trembling voice I promised that I would bring it all back, Apple, Disk II, card, printer, software, and manuals and toss the whole #%% mess right through the storefront glass unless I got instant gratification.

 I must have sounded dangerously unstable.
-While I paced and waited - and my wife hid in an upstairs bedroom and ran a vaccuum to drown out my occasional Tarzan screams - my dealer replicated my 'configuration' miles away and . . found that I'd gotten the wrong card to drive the printer!
+While I paced and waited -- and my wife hid in an upstairs bedroom and ran a vaccuum to drown out my occasional Tarzan screams -- my dealer replicated my 'configuration' miles away and . . found that I'd gotten the wrong card to drive the printer!
 We solve the problems of the problem-solvers.

-Dayton's Computer Repair Service

-We're fully authorized for servicing the Apple® and the Osborne computers, as well as the IBM Personal Computer.
+Dayton's Computer Repair Science We're fully authorized for servicing the Apple® and the Osborne computers, as well as the IBM Personal Computer.
+We handle in-warranty, as well as out-of-warranty repairs,

+We handle in-warranty, as well as the fow revealed computer.
 We handle in-warranty, as well as out-of-warranty repairs, and offer extended service contracts that cover the cost of parts and labor.
 You may charge repairs on your Dayton's Flexible, Furnish-A-Home, or Invoice Accounts.
 The American Express® Card is also honored at Dayton's.
 Bring your computer in to 701 Industrial Blvd. for repairs, or call for onsite service at your home or office.
 Dayton's Electronic Service: 375-2586; 375-2587.